 “We’re all about the specialization.” - Tejas Kumar, Vetting Lead, G2i

-There are four core areas that differentiate G2i’s vetting process:
+There are five core areas that differentiate G2i’s vetting process:

 1) Focus on Individual Technologies